Skip to general information about exams

 The Phase 1 exam is a written examination that assesses your knowledge of the Oncology Sciences.
 It is usually taken in the second year of training.
-There are two papers, both of which consist of five short answer questions in four sub-parts:
+There are two papers, both of which consist of six short answer questions in the 3 Oncology Sciences subjects:

 The Phase 2 exam consists of written examinations in radiation therapy, clinical oncology and pathology, and vivas (oral exams) and is usually taken in the final year of training:

 To sit the Phase 1 exam, you must be in an accredited training position and must have completed 12 months of training (1 FTE) and all required assessments and prorated assessments.
 You must take the whole exam at once.

 To sit the Phase 2 exam, you must have passed the Part 1 exam, continued training for a further 18 months (1 FTE) (calculated from date of Phase 1 exam result outcome letter), completed 36 months of training time (1 FTE) overall, rotated to another site for 12 months (1 FTE), completed all required assessments and all prorated assessments and be in an accredited training position.

 A note for Phase 1 candidates: At the time of the examination you must be employed as an accredited radiation oncology trainee and you must have completed all required training program assessments at the time of applying to sit the examination.

 Trainees pay an examination fee to cover the costs of operating the exams.
 Visit Fees page